angular/angular/aio/content/guide/dependency-injection-providers.md

 ## Using factory providers

-To create a changeable, dependent value based on information unavailable before run time, you can use a factory provider.
+To create a changeable, dependent value based on information unavailable before run time, use a factory provider.

 In the following example, only authorized users should see secret heroes in the `HeroService`.
 Authorization can change during the course of a single application session, as when a different user logs in .